smith897/142Q2FrontEnd/README.md

 ## Progress on the code
 Currently, the front end supports the 4 api endpoints found in the dummy server.
 From here my guess of the best plan of attack is to pick a piece of the functionality that isn't yet supported, put it into the page using the HTML and CSS, and then define behavior for it (including API calls) in the javascript, and then repeat that process until it has complete functionality.

+I would also keep the dummy server updated and working.
+Maintaining the front end will be a disaster if you aren't able to test it independently from the back end.

 One problem with the code currently is every time you want to update the page, it must refresh.
 The page currently refreshes itself when you interact with certain elements, but this is clunky, and won't show updates to the page until you interact with it.
 I know there are ways to fix this, but I don't know what they are.

 ## Link to an older version currently being hosted